farmOS/farmOS/docs/guide/location.md

 * **To** - (required) This is the most important field on a movement log.
 The area that is referenced with this field will be considered the asset's location.
-* **From** - (optional) Allows you to reference a specific area that assets are moving FROM.
-This is optional, and in some cases it's filled in automatically for you.
-It is primarily intended for more accurate historical records, and to help identify inconsistencies or missing data.
 * **Geometry** - (optional) movements can be defined with a more specific geometry on the map using this field.
 This can be useful for temporary locations (like a moveable fence) within a larger area.
 If you leave this